erizov/Professor/semester_4/lecture_17_performance/caching/README.md

 ## Do Not Confuse With

-- **Memoization**: Caching stores computed results, memoization is caching algorithm for functions
+- **Memoization**: Caching stores computed results, memoization is caching strategy for functions
 - **CDN**: Caching is general pattern, CDN is distributed caching infrastructure
 - **Database Query Cache**: Caching is pattern, query cache is specific deployment